Ry0x7/notes/archinotes.md

 36. **Course of Action:**
     - *Description:* Represents a set of activities that the organization can follow to achieve specific goals.
-    - *L

-ayman's Term:* Describes the planned steps the organization will take to achieve something.
+    - *Layman's Term:* Describes the planned steps the organization will take to achieve something.

 **Physical Elements:**